Main Content

 The values defined in the properties of the SimulationInput object are applied to the model for the simulation and reverted at the end of simulation.

-Model to simulate, specified as a string or a character vector.
+Model to simulate, specified as a string or a character vector that defines the name of the model or as a model handle (since R2024a).

 Example: simOut = sim("vdp") simulates the model named vdp using the parameter values currently configured in the model.